MuhammadHani03/AQI_Project_10P/README.md

 # 🌫️ Karachi AQI Forecasting System

-An end-to-end **Air Quality Index (AQI) forecasting system** for Karachi that predicts air quality for the next **24, 48, and 72 hours** using time-series machine learning models.
+An end-to-end **Air Quality Index (AQI) forecasting system** for Karachi that predicts air quality for the next **24, 48, and 72 hours** using time-series machine learning models on a 100% serverless architecture

 The project automates data ingestion, feature engineering, model training, versioning, and deployment, and serves real-time predictions through an interactive Streamlit dashboard.